l0s/fernet-java8/README.md

 ### Mutation Testing and Test Coverage

 This project uses PITest to evaluate test coverage and test effectiveness.
+The latest report is available [here](https://l0s.github.io/fernet-java8/pit-reports/).
-To see a report, run:
+To generate a report for a local build, run:

     mvn clean install site